Grains are an integral part of our meals each day. Today let’s learn about the ancient grain or seed, Amaranth.

 Place the ¾ cup chocolate chips, the ½ cup peanut butter, ¼ cup pure maple syrup and the 2 tablespoons coconut oil in a small pan.

-Heat until the chocolate is about half melted.
-Remove it from the heat and continue to stir it until all the chocolate is melted and everything is smooth.
+Heat chocolate until half melted.
+Remove from heat and stir until all the chocolate is melted and everything is smooth.

 Stir in the 1 cup plus 2 tablespoons popped amaranth.